-With the growing urgency of the climate and biodiversity emergencies and the role for nature-based solutions in mind this conference will look at taking peatland strategy to action.
-We will explore the vital role that healthy peatlands play in society’s adaptability, resilience and recovery as well as sharing progress made towards UK Peatland Strategy goals.
+With the growing urgency of the climate and biodiversity emergencies and the role for nature-based solutions in mind this conference had a focus on taking peatland strategy to action.
+Through 23 sessions, 73 inspiring and informative speakers and with 560 registered delegates this event explored the vital role that healthy peatlands play in society’s adaptability, resilience and recovery and shared progress made towards UK Peatland Strategy goals.

-This year’s IUCN UK Peatland Programme conference ‘Peatlands: From Strategy to Action’ will be brought to you as a virtual event in partnership with the Welsh Peatland Sustainable Management Scheme (SMS) Project.
+This year’s IUCN UK Peatland Programme conference ‘Peatlands: From Strategy to Action’ was hosted as a virtual event in partnership with the Welsh Peatland Sustainable Management Scheme (SMS) Project.

-Following last year’s fantastic event in Belfast, this year’s conference aims to continue to inspire people to connect with each other over peatland topics, creating space to reconnect with existing contacts, grow new networks and exchange knowledge with international peatland projects.
+Following last year’s fantastic event in Belfast, this year’s conference continued to inspire people to connect with each other over peatland topics, creating space to reconnect with existing contacts, grow new networks and exchange knowledge with international peatland projects.

-Over four days (7th – 10th December) the conference will provide a forum for delegates to explore:
+Over four days (7th – 10th December) the conference provided a forum for delegates to explore:

 - What strategic and political actions have been taken, or are being developed, across the four countries to support peatland conservation and management goals?